RumeelHussainbnb/CoreDAODocs/docs/Learn/products/coreBTC/overview.md

 ## Why Opt for coreBTC?
-Opting for coreBTC offers several compelling benefits, making it an attractive choice for Bitcoin holders and users in the Core DAO ecosystem.
+Opting for coreBTC offers several compelling benefits, making it an attractive choice for Bitcoin holders and users in the Core Chain ecosystem.
 Here’s a bulleted list outlining why one might choose coreBTC:

 - **Seamless DeFi Integration:** coreBTC allows Bitcoin holders to seamlessly engage with DeFi applications on the Core Chain, expanding the utility of their Bitcoin without converting it into other cryptocurrencies.